hakamir/process_3D_position/README.md

 ## Usage:

-The repository is separate in two packages: *yolo_madnet* containing:
+The repository is separated in two packages: *yolo_madnet* containing:
 - *detection*
 - *madnet*
 - *post_process*